Emergency Hotline - 24 hours / 7 days

 • Labored or noisy breathing

-Spread of the disease is almost certainly by the venereal route, and possibly also by close contact and flies.
+Spread of the disease is almost certainly by the venereal route (sexually transmitted), and possibly also by close contact and flies.

 Koalas suffering from Chlamydia have a good chance of recovery if they are treated in the early stages of the disease.